Admission Delivery Mode Teaching philosophy Enrol here

 Welcome to the Department of Graduate Dental and Public Health Sciences (DGDPS)

-The department offers a number of pragmatic (graduate) dental and public health short courses and diploma programmes that are designed to bequeath rare in-demand knowledge and skills and tailored to helping learners to build a great career
+The department offers a number of pragmatic (graduate) dental and public health short courses and programmes that are designed to bequeath rare in-demand knowledge and skills and tailored to helping learners to build a great career

 Click on each programme to view the programme’s catalogue